-children from 18 months to 8 years old, and is soundly supported in the scientific literature (Wong et al., 2014).
-PIT was collaboratively adapted through a community-academic partnership consisting of a multidisciplinary group of providers, funding agency representatives, parents, and researchers, known as the BRIDGE (Bond, Regulate, Interact, Develop, Guide, Engage) Collaborative (see Brookman-Frazee, Stahmer, Lewis, Feder, & Reed, 2012), to meet the needs of all stakeholders serving the youngest children with ASD and their families.
-A systematic, mixedmethod approach (Creswell & Creswell, 2017) was used to collect data to inform the adaptation of Project ImPACT for the community in a way that would also maintain the integrity of the intervention (see Rieth, Stahmer, & Brookman-Frazee, 2018 for details of the adaptation process).
+The purpose of the current pilot study is to test the impact of community early intervention providers delivering a community adapted evidence-based, parent-coaching intervention.
+Specifically, the intervention, Project ImPACT for Toddlers (PIT), represents an adaptation of Project ImPACT (Improving Parents as Communication Teachers; Ingersoll & Dvortcsak, 2010).
+Project ImPACT is an evidence-based, naturalistic developmental behavioral intervention (Ingersoll & Wainer, 2013; Schreibman et al., 2015) that focuses on equipping parents to support their child's social and communication development in children 18 months to 8 years old, and is soundly supported in the scientific literature (Wong et al., 2014).
+PIT was collaboratively adapted through a community-academic partnership consisting of a multidisciplinary group of providers, funding agency representatives, parents, and researchers, known as the BRIDGE Collaborative (BRIDGE = Bond, Regulate, Interact, Develop, Guide, Engage; (see Brookman-Frazee, Stahmer, Lews, Feder & Reed, 2012), to meet the needs of all stakeholders serving the youngest children with ASD and their families.
+A systematic, mixed-methods approach (Creswell & Creswell, 2017) was used to collect data to inform the adaptation of Project ImPACT for the community in a way that would also maintain the integrity of the intervention (see Rieth, Stahmer, & Brookman-Frazee, 2018 for details of the adaptation process).
 This type of intervention tailoring is recommended as a way to extend the reach of EBP into a community (Curran, Mukherjee, Allee, & Owen, 2008).
-Specific adaptations were made to address early intervention principles and practice recommendations, to match community values, and to facilitate provider training in active parent coaching (see Table 1).
-The BRIDGE Collaborative, in coordination with the original Project ImPACT developers, created PIT and associated intervention and training materials specifically for early intervention providers and families in the context of Part C services.
-See Table 2 for a description of the components of $PI^T$ .
+Specific adaptations were made to address early intervention principles and practice recommendations, match community values, and to facilitate provider training in active parent coaching (See Table 1).
+The BRIDGE Collaborative, in coordination with the original Project ImPACT developers, created $PI^T$ and associated intervention and training materials specifically for early intervention providers of $PI^T$ .

-The primary aim of this study (Aim 1) was to examine intervention effects of $PI^T$ in community settings on parent and child factors from pre- to post-interventions.
-The secondary aim (Aim 2) was to examine the relationship between providers' use of $PI^T$ parent coaching strategies and parent fidelity of the intervention.
-The final exploratory aim (Aim 3) was to examine the sustainment of intervention effects by examining changes in parent and child outcomes 3 months following the end of intervention.
-We hypothesized that parents in the $PI^T$ group would be more likely to use $PI^T$ strategies after receiving the intervention than parents in usual care (UC), and that children in the $PI^T$ group would make greater progress on social communication assessments than children in UC.
-We expected that provider use of PIT parent coaching strategies would be associated with parent fidelity and that the intervention changes for both children and parents would sustain after a 3-month follow-up.
+The primary aim of this study (Aim 1) was to examine intervention effects of $PI^{T}$ in community settings on parent and child factors from pre- to post- intervention.
+A secondary aim (Aim 2) was to examine the relationship between providers' use of $PI^{T}$ Parent Coaching strategies and parent fidelity of the intervention.
+A final, exploratory aim (Aim 3) was to examine the sustainment of intervention effects by examining changes in parent and child outcomes three months following the end of intervention.
+We hypothesized that parents in the $PI^{T}$ group would be more likely to use $PI^{T}$ strategies after receiving the intervention than parents in usual care, and that children in the $PI^{T}$ group would make greater progress on social communication assessments than children in usual care.
+We expected that provider use of $PI^{T}$ parent coaching strategies would be associated with parent fidelity and that the intervention changes for both children and parents would sustain after a three month follow up.